 Having successfully diversified its economy, Singapore has become a regional and global hub for technology and startups.
 It is now home to one of the most developed startup eco-system in Asia, with an ever-growing number of companies using the country as a base to manage their operations in the region and beyond.

 The startups and technology companies listed hereafter are involved in a number of industries and businesses, from ride-hailing to e-commerce, internet and games to media and much more.
 These Singaporean startups have engaged in the creation of new verticals and the disruption of a broad range of industries.

 Some of these startups are very well known as they propose their products and services to a large population, and a few of them are now part of the first group of unicorns of Southeast Asia, startups with a valuation above 1 Billion USD.
 Other companies are less known as they focus on small business niches and tackle professional problems, but they still have become national, regional or even global leaders in their fields.

 List of the 20 top-funded startups in Singapore

-Without further ado, here is the list with details about each company, total amount of funds received by the company in US $ unless otherwise specified, according to Crunchbase and/or TechinAsia, together with the company’s logo and direct link to the company’s website.
+Without further ado, here is the list with details about each company, the total amount of funds received by the company in US $ unless otherwise specified, according to Crunchbase and/or TechinAsia, together with the company’s logo and a direct link to the company’s website.

 Website: grab.com – Industry: transport – Total funding: $ 6.8 B